Helping Men Beat the Baby Blues

 I’d like to tell you a little bit about who I am and what I do.
 As a psychotherapist, I specialize in helping men with postpartum depression, anxiety and other concerns that can prevent us from living happy and fulfilling lives.
-In addition to my work with individual men, and women, I facilitate groups for dads with postpartum depression and anxiety.

 I began my psychotherapy practice in 1991.
 Two years later, I started a health education organization called Men’s Health Consulting.
 People thought I was crazy.
 They said, “Men’s health?
 What’s that?
 Men are healthy, aren’t they!?”
 That was before Men’s Health Magazine became hugely successful – and when most doctors didn’t even know that men were dying nearly eight years younger than women.

 Today, men are living longer, healthier lives.
 But now, men’s postpartum depression is where men’s health was 15 years ago.
 People say the same thing, “Men’s postpartum depression?
 What’s that?
 Men don’t get postpartum depression, do they!?”
 Well, they do.
 A lot of them do.
 And, they’re needing help.

 As you know, being a father and a husband isn’t as easy as Ward Cleaver made it seem on “Leave It To Beaver.”
 But his image is a powerful and persistent one.
 Even today, when we see new parents on TV and in movies, we usually see moms and dads experiencing the joyful bliss of new parenthood (and maybe a couple of “comic” scenes of sleepless nights).
 What we definitely don’t see, are fathers with postpartum depression.